 Today, malware description is any software that pretends to be a useful file with a harmful intent on the computer.
 It is short for “malicious software.”

-How is Malware harmful to the computer
+What is malware and how cybercriminals use it: How is Malware harmful to the computer

 Malware is harmful to the computer because it has the ability to destroy the computer data and crash the operating system.
 When malware enters the computer, it attaches itself to a program that gets destroyed later on.